PLPAcademy/day-3-assignment-okumuL/README.md

 What is the first step to install MySQL on Windows?

 A) Download MySQL Shell
-B) Download MySQL Installer from the official website
+B) Download MySQL Installer from the official website  (answer)
 C) Install MySQL Workbench
 D) Set up a root password

 What setup type should you choose for a custom MySQL installation?

 A) Developer Default
-B) Server Only
+B) Server Only  (answer)
 C) Full
 D) Custom

 Which products should you select during the MySQL installation?

-A) MySQL Server, MySQL Workbench, and MySQL Shell
+A) MySQL Server, MySQL Workbench, and MySQL Shell  (answer)
 B) Only MySQL Server
 C) MySQL Server and MySQL Router
 D) MySQL Workbench and MySQL Utilities